This post contains affiliate links. Please see our disclosure policy.

 • Preheat Oven to 400 F (204 C) and line a baking sheet with parchment paper.

-• Whisk together flours, pumpkin spice, baking powder, and salt in a large bowl.
+• Whisk together flours, pumpkin spice, baking powder, salt, and chopped sage in a large bowl.

 • Add cold butter cubes and work together with hands until mixture resembles cornmeal with small flakes of butter.